-- Print your name and sign the Official Score Sheet - Return your Score Sheet to the courtroom monitor assigned to your courtroom.
+- Print your name and sign the Official Score Sheet - Return your Score Sheet to the courtroom monitor assigned to your courtroom or electronically submit your ballot.

 JUDGES' ORIENTATION

 First of all, thank you for volunteering.
 The program would not be as effective, or as efficient, without you.
 On behalf of the CBA, The Mock Trial Committee, Mock Trial participants, coaches, families and supporters, a heartfelt Thank You.